 What if I said there was a new type of anti-wrinkle treatment that could keep those pesky lines at bay for up to half a year?
 Yes, 6 months!!!
 Sounds good, right?
 Well, there are actually two new Botox-type injectable treatments that promise to do just that.
-But what does that mean for the future of Botox and anti-wrinkle treatment?
+But what does that mean for the future of the brand, Botox, and wrinkle relaxing treatments in general?
 Read on to find out more…

-To consider the future of Botox, it's also a good idea to think about its past.
-Botox has been around for years.
+To consider the future of wrinkle relaxing treatments, it's also a good idea to think about their past.
+Botulinum toxin is a medicine that has been around for years.
 Much longer than you probaby think, but it didn't start out as a treatment for lines and wrinkles (you can find out more about the history of Botox here).
 Nope, that didn't come about properly until the 90s, and, honestly, that was a bit of an accident.

-But in the last couple of decades, Botox for frown lines and the likes has blown up to an enormous level of popularity, and has become more affordable and accessible to the average person...not just the rich and famous as it once was.
+But in the last couple of decades, wrinkle relaxing treatments for frown lines and the likes has blown up to an enormous level of popularity, and has become more affordable and accessible to the average person...not just the rich and famous as it once was.

-Another thing worth noting is that Botox is a type of neurotoxin, and the name Botox is actually just one brand of anti-wrinkle toxin.
-There are many more, but because of its catchy name, Botox has found itself as the Hoover of the anti-wrinkle world.
-So, when I refer to Botox in this article, I'm actually referring to neurotoxins in general.
-Just to keep it simpler.
+Another thing worth noting is that Botox is actually just one brand of anti-wrinkle toxin.
+There are many more, but because of its catchy name, Botox has become the Hoover of the anti-wrinkle world.
+So, where you read the term Botox, often the author is referring to neurotoxins in general.

-Now, there are some new 'Botox' brands set to cause a stir, but what does that mean for patients?
+Now, there are some new anti-wrinkle brands set to cause a stir, but what does that mean for patients?

 Ok, so there are some new wrinkle treatments.
 What’s the big deal?

-One of the main things people want to know when they’re looking for an anti-wrinkle treatment is “how long does Botox last?”
-Well, traditional Botox lasts, roughly, three to four months, though it really depends on the individual.
+One of the main things people want to know when they’re looking for an anti-wrinkle treatment is “how long does (INSERT TOXIN BRAND) last?”
+Well, typically, wrinkle relaxing treatments last three to four months, though it really depends on the individual.
 It can metabolise much quicker in some people, whereas in others it’ll take longer.

-Tell me more about these new Botox brands
+Tell me more about these new toxin brands

-These new Botox competitors are Revance and Alluzience.
+The newer toxins are called Alluzience and Daxxify.
 Here’s a bit about the two…

-Revance is a brand of neurotoxin that was developed in the US.
+Revance launched a toxin called Daxxify - a brand of neurotoxin that was developed in the US.
 A recent SAKURA study, which used Revance’s toxin on 2691 participants (male and female) across the US and Canada, over an 84 week period, found Revance to be safe, efficacious and that it lasts.
 Tested on the glabella area (that’s the frown lines to you and me), the study found…

-- Good safety results - for example, there were no serious adverse reactions
+- Good safety results - there were no serious adverse reactions

-- Efficacy proved positive, with over 90% of participants seeing minimised frown lines just one week after the treatment
+- Efficacy proved positive - over 90% of participants seeing minimised frown lines just one week after the treatment

 Alluzience is licensed for distribution and use by Galderma, which is the world’s largest independent dermatology company.
-And Galderma claims that European brand Alluzience gets to work quicker than normal Botox and works for longer too.
-In fact, in their research trials, they state that over half of those taking part saw results in just two to three days.
-One even saw results after just one day!
-We don’t have any intel on when Revance will be available in the UK yet, but we’ll keep you updated!
+And Galderma claims that European brand Alluzience gets to work quicker than other brands and works for longer too.
+Their research trials reports state that over half of those taking part saw results in just two to three days.
+Alluzience gained MHRA approval in 2022.

-Of course, Botox is a popular neurotoxin used in the UK by many practitioners, and has been around for years.
+Of course, anti-wrinkle treatments have been around for two decades, with practitioners refining the placement and dose of the medicines they use.
 But will these new, longer lasting anti-wrinkle brands start to break the mould where neurotoxins are concerned?
 Will patients now expect their anti-wrinkle treatment to last longer?
-And what will this mean for the future of brands like Botox?
+And what will this mean for the future of the OG brands like Botox?
 I spoke to aesthetic experts Dr Ana Mansouri of Kat & Co Aesthetics, and Dr Emmaline Ashley of Ashley Aesthetics, to get their views.

-Dr Ana Mansouri, aesthetic pro and queen of Baby Botox at Kat & Co Aesthetics, believes this fast acting type of toxin will be popular, and says, “I have already noticed that some patients prefer quicker acting toxins, which I’m sure will be very well received.
+Dr Ana Mansouri, aesthetic pro at Kat & Co Aesthetics, believes this fast acting type of toxin will be popular, and says, “I have already noticed that some patients prefer quicker acting toxins, which I’m sure will be very well received.
 A longer duration of action would certainly be in high demand, as this is often something that my patients comment on being difficult to keep on top of in terms of time and convenience.”

 She continues, “I am interested to see if this may offer an alternative for patients who already struggle with shorter duration of action, which is often down to lifestyle, heavy exercise or high metabolism.